ko-build/ko/README.md

 ### Install from [Releases](https://github.com/google/ko/releases)

-We are one of the first repositories to generate SLSA3+ provenance with the OpenSSF's [slsa-framework/slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) project.
+We are one of the first repositories to generate SLSA3+ provenance using the OpenSSF's [slsa-framework/slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) project.
 For more information about SLSA, visit [slsa.dev](slsa.dev).
-We are piloting the generation for Linux x86_64 binary.
+We are piloting the generation for ko's Linux x86_64 binary.
 If you want to use this binary, install the verification tool from [slsa-framework/slsa-verifier#installation](https://github.com/slsa-framework/slsa-verifier#installation).
 Then:

 ```shell
 $ VERSION=TODO # choose the latest version